FarhanPavel/Cv-Builder-java-/README.md

 ![image](https://user-images.githubusercontent.com/107743709/235657881-1359c858-d5a3-47e2-9009-ccd2970b7057.png)

 Point to be noted:
-.Before using it please selcet path in in excel and word class
+Before using it please selcet path in in excel and word class